fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

 - Shadows of Self
-- The Bands of Mourning
-- <a href="https://www.packtpub.com/mapt/book/application_development/9781783280971">Mastering Object-oriented Python - By Steven F. Lott</a>

 **Other things I want to read next**

 - Warbreaker
+- The Bands of Mourning
 - The Left Hand of Darkness
 - The Doors of Stone (Whenever it comes out!)

 **2017**

-- Neuromancer - 1/2 read and then left in Canada 😿 Then bought again & finished!
+- Neuromancer
 - The Alloy of Law
 - Snow Crash
 - American Gods